 Production Deployment

-Deploy a self-hosted Emberly instance to a Linux server using Docker Compose.
+Deploy a self-hosted Emberly instance to a Linux server with Bun and systemd.

 Prerequisites